 Made with traditional ricotta cheese and a couple flavorings, cannoli dip is the perfect crowd-pleasing 10-minute dessert.
-It’s also known as cannoli cream, and you can use it to fill Italian cannoli.
+It’s also known as cannoli cream, and you can use it to fill cannoli shells.

 Traditional cannoli cream is made with ricotta cheese.
 You’ll frequently see mascarpone added to for richness and smooth texture.
 Here we add a bit of heavy whipping cream for creaminess and decadent flavor.
 And you can flavor it in a number of different ways, but we’ll get to that later.